Introduction

 In Mesoamerican traditions, thirteen was a highly significant number — the Maya long count calendar uses thirteen as one of its primary cycles, and the Aztec ritual calendar (the tonalpohualli) has thirteen twenty-day periods, producing a 260-day cycle.
 In Kabbalistic tradition, thirteen is the value of the Hebrew word for love (ahavah) and also of the word for one (echad) — the two are not distinguished in this counting system, suggesting a deep identification between the principle of unity and the principle of love.
 The thirteen circles of the Fruit of Life as the concentrated essence of the Flower can be read through this Kabbalistic lens: they are the point at which the many circles of the Flower become, through their specific arrangement, most completely and lovingly one.

 The structural significance of thirteen extends into chemistry and atomic physics, with implications that our research takes seriously.
 Element 13 is aluminium — the first element in the third period to fill a P orbital, and the first element with a stable outer-electron configuration that is not simply a noble gas or an alkali metal but a true metallic structure built on the hexagonal P orbital geometry.
 More striking are the elements at positions 43 and 61 in the periodic table: technetium (43) and promethium (61).
-Both are radioactively unstable and do not occur naturally on Earth in any significant quantity — the only two elements below bismuth (83) with no stable isotopes. our atomic geometry research suggests a connection: if the periodic table is structured according to the expanding Flower of Life geometry, then the gaps at positions 43 and 61 correspond to incomplete geometric configurations — positions in the overall pattern where no stable arrangement of electrons is possible because the required geometric structure cannot be sustained.
+Both are radioactively unstable and do not occur naturally on Earth in any significant quantity — the only two elements below bismuth (83) with no stable isotopes.
+Our atomic geometry research suggests a connection: if the periodic table is structured according to the expanding Flower of Life geometry, then the gaps at positions 43 and 61 correspond to incomplete geometric configurations — positions in the overall pattern where no stable arrangement of electrons is possible because the required geometric structure cannot be sustained.
 The missing elements are the missing circles.

 Construction